SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 [@Luczak2015] Luczak A, McNaughton BL, Harris KD.
 Packet-based communication in the cortex.
 Nat Rev Neurosci.
 2015;16(12):745–55.

+In [@doi:10.1016/j.neuron.2020.12.013], it was shown that attentional information from V4 or arousal can change the timings of groups of events in V1.
+They develop a HMM model for quantifying the transitions.
+"In this study, van Kempen et al. show that fluctuations in neural excitability are coordinated between visual areas with retinotopic precision.
+Top-down attention drives interareal coordination along the reverse cortical hierarchy, predicting better behavioral performance with increased coordination."

 ### cortical songs [@Ikegaya2004]